Deposit above Rs 2.5 Lakh to face tax and a penalty of 200%

-All banks in India will remain open this weekend to exchange the 500 and 1000 Rs notes, but there is also strict guidelines for those depositing money more than 2.5 Lakh in this 50 day window.
+All banks in India will remain open this weekend to exchange the 500 and 1000 Rs notes, but there are also strict guidelines for those depositing money more than 2.5 Lakh in this 50-day window.

 Those who will deposit money of above 2.5 Lakh will face a case of tax evasion if any mismatch found in the income declared.

-Government have allowed the citizens to deposit currency of Rs 500 and Rs 1000 which have been declared as invalid.
-Between November 10 and December 30 2016 customers can exchange notes up to a value of Rs 4000 with the rest to be deposited in their existing bank accounts.
+The government have allowed the citizens to deposit currency of Rs 500 and Rs 1000 which have been declared as invalid.
+Between November 10 and December 30, 2016, customers can exchange notes up to a value of Rs 4000 with the rest to be deposited in their existing bank accounts.